GNNs for Computer Vision: Scene Graphs and Beyond

 GNN approach:

-- Detect objects with a detector (Faster R-CNN) → bounding boxes + features
+- Detect objects with a detector (Faster R-CNN) → bounding boxes and region features

-- Build a fully connected graph over detected objects
+- Build a graph over the detected objects — fully connected, or pruned to plausible pairs

 Application 2: Visual Question Answering (VQA)